Shroud of Turin: Radiocarbon dating

+Radiocarbon dating has established that the shroud is medieval, and not from the time of Jesus.

-After years of discussion, the Holy See permitted radiocarbon dating on portions of a swatch taken from a corner of the shroud.
-Independent tests in 1988 at the University of Oxford, the University of Arizona, and the Swiss Federal Institute of Technology concluded with 95% confidence that the shroud material dated to 1260–1390 AD.
-This 13th- to 14th-century dating is much too recent for the shroud to have been associated with Jesus.
-The dating does on the other hand match the first appearance of the shroud in church history.
-This dating is also slightly more recent than that estimated by art historian W. S. A. Dale, who postulated on artistic grounds that the shroud is an 11th-century icon made for use in worship services.
+Independent radiocarbon dating tests were carried out in 1988 at the University of Oxford, the University of Arizona and the Swiss Federal Institute of Technology, following years of discussion to obtain permission from the Holy See.
+The tests were done on portions of a swatch taken from a corner of the shroud, and concluded with 95% confidence that the material dated to AD 1260–1390.
+The dating matches the first appearance of the shroud in church history.
+This dating is also slightly more recent than that estimated by the art historian W. S. A. Dale, who postulated on artistic grounds that the shroud is an 11th-century icon made for use in worship services.

-Some proponents for the authenticity of the shroud have attempted to discount the radiocarbon dating result by claiming that the sample may represent a medieval "invisible" repair fragment rather than the image-bearing cloth.
+Some proponents for the authenticity of the shroud have attempted to discount the radiocarbon dating result by claiming that the sample may represent a medieval "invisible mending" repair fragment rather than the image-bearing cloth.
 However, all of the hypotheses used to challenge the radiocarbon dating have been scientifically refuted, including the medieval repair hypothesis, the bio-contamination hypothesis and the carbon monoxide hypothesis.

-In recent years, the radiocarbon dating data have been repeatedly statistically analysed, in attempts to draw some conclusions about the reliability of the C14 dating from studying the data rather than studying the shroud itself.
+In recent years, the radiocarbon dating data have been repeatedly statistically analysed in attempts to draw some conclusions about the reliability of the radiocarbon dating from studying the data rather than studying the shroud itself.
 The studies have all concluded that the data lack homogeneity, which might be due to unidentified abnormalities in the fabric tested, or to differences in the pre-testing cleaning processes used by the different laboratories.
-The most recent analysis (2020) concluded that the stated date range needs to be adjusted by up to 88 years in order to properly meet the requirement of "95% confidence".
+The most recent analysis (2020) found that adjusting the results from two of the labs by just ten years would be sufficient to resolve the inhomogeneity and a slightly larger adjustment of 88 years would make all of the results agree with one another statistically.

-Material historical analysis

-Historical fabrics

-In 1998, shroud researcher Joe Nickell wrote that no examples of herringbone weave are known from the time of Jesus.
-The few samples of burial cloths that are known from the era are made using plain weave.
-In 2000, fragments of a burial shroud from the 1st century were discovered in a tomb near Jerusalem, believed to have belonged to a Jewish high priest or member of the aristocracy.
-Based on this discovery, the researchers concluded that the Turin Shroud did not originate from Jesus-era Jerusalem.

 Biological and medical forensics

 Blood stains

 There are several reddish stains on the shroud suggesting blood, but it is uncertain whether these stains were produced at the same time as the image, or afterwards.
-McCrone (see painting hypothesis) showed that these contain iron oxide, and theorised that its presence was likely due to simple pigment materials used in medieval times.
+McCrone (see painting hypothesis) showed that these contain iron oxide, and theorized that its presence was likely due to simple pigment materials used in medieval times.
 Skeptics cite forensic blood tests whose results dispute the authenticity of the Shroud, and point to the possibility that the blood could belong to a person who handled the shroud, and that the apparent blood flows on the shroud are unrealistically neat.

+It has not been scientifically demonstrated that the blood is of human, or even primate, origin.